valkey-io/valkey-rfc/VSS.md

 The `FT.CREATE` command creates an empty index and initiates the backfill process.
 Each index consists of a number of field definitions.
 Each field definition specifies a field name, a field type and a path within each indexed key to locate a value of the declared type.
 Some field type definitions have additional sub-type specifiers.

 For indexes on HASH keys, the path is the same as the hash member name.
 The optional `AS` clause can be used to rename the field if desired.
-This is especially useful when the member name contains special characters.
+Renaming of fields is especially useful when the member name contains special characters.

+For indexes on JSON keys, the path is a JSON path to the data of the declared type.
+Because the JSON path always contains special characters, the `AS` clause is required.

 - **\<index-name\>** (required): This is the name you give to your index.
 If an index with the same name exists already, an error is returned.

-- **ON HASH** (optional): Only keys that match the specified type are included into this index.
+- **ON HASH | JSON** (optional): Only keys that match the specified type are included into this index.
 If omitted, HASH is assumed.

 - **PREFIX \<prefix-count\> \<prefix\>** (optional): If this clause is specified, then only keys that begin with the same bytes as one or more of the specified prefixes will be included into this index.
 If this clause is omitted, all keys of the correct type will be included.
 A zero-length prefix would also match all keys of the correct type.

 - Field types: